-The maximum overall length of the flue and inlet pipe combined can be up to 2 metres if required.
+The maximum overall length of the flue and inlet pipe combined can be up to 3 metres if required.
 However, the flue pipe should never be shorter than the combustion air inlet pipe.

-A 3/4 metre length of combustion air pipe is provided, which is also fitted with an end cap.
+A length of combustion air pipe is provided, which is also fitted with an end cap.
 This should be attached to the heater with the hose clip provided and pointed in the same direction as the flue pipe.

 Note: The combustion air pipe can be terminated underneath the vehicle making sure the end of it is at least 0.5 metres away from the end of the exhaust.
 Take care to ensure that both pipes have a slight downward slope to prevent any possibility of water traps.
-Make sure that the flue is not terminated in an under-floor box section and that the flue pipe is not pointing toward the combustion air inlet pipe.
+Make sure that the flue is not terminated in an under-floor box section.